huggingface/optimum-amd/examples/quantization/brevitas/README.md

-# Example of quantizing OPT model with Brevitas from Transformers checkpoints
+# Example of quantizing decoder class LLMs with Brevitas from Transformers checkpoints

-The example shows an example on how to quantize an OPT model through Brevitas:
+The example shows an example on how to quantize a decoder-class LLM model through Brevitas:

 - Definition and instantiation of a parametrizable `BrevitasQuantizer`.
-- Optional conversion of the OPT model to an FX representation, leveraging Hugging Face transformers' tracer.
+- Optional conversion of the LLM model to an FX representation, leveraging Hugging Face transformers' tracer.
 - Support of executing post-training quantization (PTQ) algorithms and validation (SmoothQuant, GPTQ), while leveraging CPU offload from Hugging Face accelerate.
 - Validation of the quantized model.
 - Export of the quantized model as ONNX, QDQ-style.